andrew-edwards/csas-latex/README.md

 Doing http:// links (CSAS wants them to be live and clickable) seems to work automatically when you make a .pdf.
 They don't have to be underlined.
 Though I think that has since changed and they don't want the http text visible, which is tricky.
 For Redbanded I've taken them out.

 Add as an issue: To do manually: the .bbl file (or the version it was based on) incorrectly strips out hyphens in hyphenated first names.
 Doing manually for Redbanded in for Lecomte (2013), both J.-B. and M.-P.

+###Tips and tricks

+Partly from doing Redbanded Rockfish formatting edits:

+\sum seemed to cause encoding issues in the final .pdf, so have created

+	\renewcommand{\sum}{{\mathlarger{\mathlarger{\mathlarger{\Sigma}}}}}

+as a workaround, which isn't ideal but works.
+Can't use in $..$.
+Needs \usepackage{relsize}

+To test the Web Accessibility (in Adobe Acrobat XI Pro):

+View-Tools-Accessibility (Alt V T A)

+Accessibility window: Full Check, Start

+Document - Right-click Tagged - Fix - 'Some difficult pages' okay

+Page Content - expand - Character Encoding shows ones that aren't encoded.
+'A few' are okay with CSAS.